alesk/learning/README.md

 additional examples serve to boost motivation and make the readers of the essay more likely to investigate the subject further.

-## A list of chapters and their relation to the topcis of the course
+## A list of course related chapters

 There is a list of chapters where the topics from the course are addressed.
 The bolded topics are considered the main ones.